ORGANS OF THE IMMUNE SYSTEM AND THEIR FUNCTION

 Note: While the lymph nodes only trap antigens from the lymph the spleen traps antigens in the blood.The mucosal-associated lymphoid tissues (MALT) are secondary lymphoid organs or tissues that line the mucous membranes of the GIT, urogenital tract, respiratory tract and other mucous membrane surfaces that are found in the body.
 The primary function of MALT is to defend the mucous membranes surfaces of the body against invasion and colonization by pathogenic microorganisms or antigens.

-MALT produces numerous amounts of plasma cells that produce antibodies with unique antigenic specificity.
-Typical examples of tissues that makeup the MALT includes Peyer’s patch (which lines the GIT) and tonsils (which are found at the base of the tongue) which express several immunological functions at the sites they are located.
+MALT produces numerous plasma cells that create antibodies with unique antigenic specificity.
+Typical examples of tissues making up MALT include Peyerโ€™s patch (lining the GIT) and tonsils (located at the tongue’s base), which express several immunological functions at their sites.

 REFERENCES